 - Paste it into your restaurant website (your developer can do it, or use a plugin if you’re on WordPress).

-Pro Tip: You can also add direct links to your online ordering page on social media, Google Business Profile, or email campaigns.
+Pro Tip: Add direct links to your ordering page on social media, your Google Business Profile, and email campaigns too.

 Setting up a branded mobile app is the next step if you want to give your customers the most convenient way to order online.
 A dedicated app helps you stand out from third-party apps like Uber Eats and builds direct loyalty with your customer base.

-With UpMenu, creating your restaurant mobile app is easy—even if you have zero tech skills.
+With UpMenu, creating your mobile app is easy—even if you have zero tech skills.

 Here’s how to do it: